MilkywayCocktail/CSI-python/README.md

 ### pycsi.py
 main functionality codes

-### test-xxx.py
-test codes for testing defferent parts of pycsi.
-(To be moved into tests.py)

 ### tests.py
 collection of all tests.
 You can run parallel tests and get batch results.
 (To be moved into myfunc.py)